loginom/loginom-help-en-omegat/data/quick-start/README.md

 The [supernode](../processors/control/submodel.md) is most commonly used to create the derived component.

 The supernode is a special node that can include other workflow nodes.
 Random logics can be implemented in the supernode.
 At the same time, the workflow handler can consider it as the "[black box](https://wiki.loginom.ru/articles/black-box.html)".
 The supernode accepts information by means of input ports, performs processing and sends results to output ports.
-Input and output ports are set by the user.
+Input and output ports are set by a user.

 The "Workflow Example" figure shows the ["ABC analysis"](https://wiki.loginom.ru/articles/abc-analysis.html) node that is a derived component - supernode.